 Investing in the Notes is not equivalent to investing in the Reference Index (or Reference Indices) or the securities or constituents underlying the Reference Index (or Reference Indices).
 You will not have any ownership interest or rights in the Reference Index (or Reference Indices) or the assets, constituents or securities underlying the Reference Index (or Reference Indices) by virtue of your investment in the Notes.
-Moreover, as a holder of the Notes, you will not have voting rights, rights to receive cash distributions or other rights that actual holders of interests in the securities or constituents comprising the Reference Index (or Reference Index (or Reference Index) by virtue of your investment in the Notes.
+Moreover, as a holder of the Notes, you will not have voting rights, rights to receive cash distributions or other rights that actual holders of interests in the securities or constituents comprising the Reference Index (or Reference Indices) would have.